tarleb/lua-filter-template/README.md

 [CI badge]: https://img.shields.io/github/workflow/status/tarleb/lua-filter-template/CI?logo=github
 [CI workflow]: https://github.com/tarleb/lua-filter-template/actions/workflows/ci.yaml

-Checklist
+Template Usage
 ------------------------------------------------------------------

+This section describes how to use the template.

+### Checklist

-This is just a template, so a few things should be changed to make good use of this template.
+A few things should be updated in the repository after cloning this template.
 You can use the checklist below to ensure that you get the most out of it.
 We recommend that you perform at least the first two steps, everything else is up to you.

 1. [ ] **Rename the filter**: rename the filter `greetings.lua` to
    your chosen name.
 It's often a good idea to make the filter